diskerror/Typed/README.md

 Returns a string formatted for an SQL "ON DUPLICATE KEY UPDATE" statement.
 Accepts an array where the values are the names of members to include.
 An empty array means to use all members.

+##MongoObj
+Utility class that outputs an [associative] array with only public values with only public members in the output.
+Members with null values or empty arrays are removed from the output.
+The special case where the input contains a member named "id_" then this name will be changed to "_id" which MongoDB will use as the key for the record.
+*** Still in testing ***

 ##Composer
 ```
 > composer require diskerror/typed